run-ai/docs/docs/admin/runai-setup/self-hosted/bcm/system-requirements.md

 NVIDIA Run:ai supports NVIDIA SuperPods built on the A100, H100, H200, and B200 GPU architectures.
 These systems are optimized for high-performance AI workloads at scale.

-The following configuration represents the minimum hardware requirements for installing and operating the NVIDIA Run:ai on worker nodes.
+The following configuration represents the minimum hardware requirements for installing and operating NVIDIA Run:ai on worker nodes.
 Each node must meet these specifications:

 | Component | Required Capacity |
 | --------- | ----------------- |